-Prerequisites/Co-requisites: None
+Prerequisites/Co-requisites: None 3 Semester Credits (Contact hours per week: Lecture 3)

 N6131W Electronic Communication and Technology in Education

 This course is designed to prepare the nurse educator to develop web-based instructional modules.
 Student will explore various educational technologies and learn how to incorporate communication tools, such as social media and mobile devices into course design.
 They will apply strategies, guidelines and rubrics suitable for online instruction as they develop and evaluate course modules for web-based delivery.